Take Five: World markets themes - Losing interest

 But with so much priced in now, any failure to deliver on easing could spark a tantrum.
 A big one.

-A growing pool of negative-yielding sovereign bonds:
+(Graphic: A growing pool of negative-yielding sovereign bonds -

 2/WILL POWELL DO THE PUT